-I have my master's already Nursing Administration but I want to do more with patient care and so I work in a free clinic one day a week at my home town, and so I really just enjoyed providing that care so I want to do nurse practitioners can provide at a mid-level care.
+I have my master's already - Nursing Administration - but I want to do more with patient care and so I work in a free clinic one day a week at my home town, and so I really just enjoyed providing that care, so I want to do what nurse practitioners can - provide at a mid-level care.

 Tell me about your educational background.

-I have my bachelor's from ETSU, I have my Master's in Nursing Administration in an MBA in healthcare administration from King University, and then now this program for my post-master certificate.
+I have my bachelor's from ETSU, I have my Master's in Nursing Administration and an MBA in healthcare administration from King University, and then now this program for my post-master's certificate.